Colombia Cycle Tour

 We will be leading our first Colombia cycle tours in April and September, 2018.
-Full trip details, dates and prices will be available by the end of October.
-So if the idea of exploring Colombia with its vast coffee growing regions, and Andean peaks by bike, enjoying tapas in village squares after a days ride and immersing yourself in a new and vibrant culture - tickles your fancy then drop Mandy a line to register your interest.
+If the idea of exploring Colombia with its vast coffee growing regions, and Andean peaks by bike, enjoying tapas in village squares after a days ride and immersing yourself in a new and vibrant culture - tickles your fancy then drop Mandy a line to register your interest.